Planning to hire employees in Vietnam? Here’s a quick guide

 Tax obligations

-Employers hiring in Vietnam are responsible for the following taxes and contributions:
+Employers engaging talent in Vietnam are responsible for the following taxes and contributions:

 • Income tax: Withheld from the employee’s salary, calculated based on progressive rates ranging from 5% to 35%